By Ivan Gomez

 president of the recently free republic of Haiti and provided him with troops, weapons,

 supplies, and ships in exchange for Bolívar’s promise that he would eradicate and abolish slavery in any Spanish colonies he would liberate.
 Bolívar agreed as he was sympathetic to the abolitionist cause, but provided nothing more than legal support.
-Socially, Bolívar had his doubts and became frustrated when his men asked for absolute equality and had held fears that indigenous and black citizens would exterminate the privileged white creole class.
+Socially, Bolívar grew doubtful and became frustrated when his men asked for absolute equality, holding fears that indigenous and black citizens would exterminate the privileged white upper class.
 Bolívar was so fearful in fact that he executed several black, mixed, and indigenous members of his army including some in his inner circle after they demanded more equality within his ranks and attempted to launch a coup.
 An extensive critique of Bolívar's racist actions can be found in Mohammed Elnaiem's piece "Bolívar in Haiti".

 By 1816, the first Haitian troops had landed in Venezuela, and on the 2nd of June Bolívar declared that all slaves were to be liberated.
 Bolívar first headed East where he defeated Spanish general Miguel de la Torre in Angostura (now named Ciudad Bolívar after him).
 De la Torre had launched a strong counterattack on Bolívar and his men, but it was swiftly countered and defeated.
 Bolívar then set up a government in Venezuela, commencing the Third Republic (Arana, 2013).

 Bolívar’s battles did not end there, and he took on the task of liberating Peru from Royalist rule.
-In 1822, Bolívar entered Ecuador and defeated the Spanish in several skirmishes leading to him being named dictator of Peru by the Peruvian congress and members of the government (Fernandez, 2018).
+In 1822, Bolívar entered Ecuador and defeated the Spanish in several skirmishes.
+He was subsequently named as the dictator of Peru by the Peruvian Congress and members of the government (Fernandez, 2018).
 This gave him absolute power and complete oversight over the military and the country's political system.
 In June of 1824, Simon Bolívar and his independence army marched to the Junín region of Peru to fight Spanish forces in the area.
 Firstly, Bolívar ordered 8,000 men to chase Spanish forces retreating North into Cusco while the cavalry prepared for battle in the plains of Junín.
 In the midst of their preparations for battle, the Spanish cavalry launched a surprise attack.
-Bolívar witnessed this from his location on a hill and led the infantry to aid them but when they arrived the Spanish had already been defeated by other patriot generals.
+Bolívar witnessed this from his location on a hill and led the infantry to aid them but when they arrived the Spanish had already been defeated.
 Despite the heavy losses suffered by the Spanish, their surrender came 6 months later at the Battle of Ayacucho, led by Bolívar’s lieutenant Jose de Sucre.
 Peru was now free, and the following year, the Peruvian congress created the country of Bolivia, named after Simon Bolívar.
 (Lynch, 2008)

 After a lifetime of fighting, Bolívar left his role as president of Gran Colombia and chose to retire.
 Bolívar planned to leave for Europe but succumbed to tuberculosis before his departure on the 17th of December in 1830.
 Aged 47 years old at the time of his death, his legacy lives on in the hearts of Latin Americans globally.
-From Venezuela’s Bolivarian Forces of Liberation (FBL) to the FARC rebels of Colombia, numerous guerrilla movements have emerged under his name and historical legacy.
+Numerous guerrilla and mass movements have emerged under his name and historical legacy.
 Mostly left-wing, these groups liken their struggle and their revolutions to Simon Bolívar.
-Used as the face of dissent and freedom, anti-government opposition in authoritarian nations such as Chavez’s Venezuela have also compared themselves to the ‘Liberator’.
+Used as the face of dissent and freedom, anti-government opposition in authoritarian states such as Chavez’s Venezuela have also compared themselves to the ‘Liberator’.
 Portrayed as a brave freedom fighter, his military legacy sees him portrayed as not only the liberator of South America, but also as one of the greatest military minds of all time.
-His flaws of internalized racism have also left an impact on Latin America's racialized structures, however.
+His failure to address the structural inequality present in the newly liberated territories has also left an impact on Latin America's racialized systems, however.

 Analysis from The Renegade: